What are the benefits of having a career as an anesthesiologist?

 Other Questions about Anesthesiologist

-What are the primary responsibilities of an anesthesiologist?
+- What is the most important role of an anesthesiologist?